Area COVID numbers continue to rise rapidly - Farmville

 Virginia also reached a new record for its seven-day moving average of COVID cases at 5,013 as of Sunday, Jan.
 10.

-Local colleges also reported new coronavirus cases this week as many students headed back for school.
+Local colleges also reported new coronavirus cases this week as many students headed back to school.

 Longwood University on Monday was reporting 17 active COVID-19 cases in its campus community.
 Since Jan.
 4, a total of 12 students and four staff at Longwood have tested positive for the virus.
 Eight students and three staff were listed on the Longwood dashboard as having self-reported their diagnoses.

 Thursday, Jan.
-7, Hampden-Sydney was reporting nine active cases of the virus out of its campus community with 26 individuals quarantining.
+7, Hampden-Sydney was reporting 10 active cases of the virus out of its campus community with 31 individuals quarantining.

 On Monday the Virginia Department of Corrections (VDOC) was reporting 98 active cases among inmates at Buckingham Correctional Center (BKCC) in Buckingham County, with two inmates hospitalized due to the virus.
 19 staff at BKCC were actively diagnosed with COVID-19 as of Jan.
 11.